 Collard greens cooking with a ham hock.

-Simmer over low heat, covered, for 45 minutes to one hour, occasionally stirring as needed.
+Cook the collard greens, simmering over low heat, covered, for 45 minutes to one hour.
+Stir the greens occasionally as needed until the greens are tender.

 After 45 minutes, the greens will be dark green and really soft.
 (Picture 10) There will still be some flavorful broth – that’s the pot liquor or pot likker, and it will be delicious.